 A workplace is the location you go to work.
 In the business world, this is traditionally an office building.
 Employees turn up every day at the same location, hold meetings and get their work done.

 In contrast, a workspace is an individual seat where an employee sits.
 They have their own setup and can log into their personal computer.
-In the modern age of hybrid working, this workspace might be in the employee’s house, where they use their laptop.
+In the modern age of hybrid working, employees might work from home and have a favourite seat which becomes their workspace.
 It might also be at a coffee shop or a train seat - depending on the nature of their role.

 A workspace is a unique environment that one person uses for work, while a workplace is a shared location where employees come together.
 Workspaces are individual while workplaces are communal.